New book shows top US generals planned ways to stop Trump in case of coup - KTVZ

 “I want to understand White rage and I’m White,” Milley said.
 “What is it that caused thousands of people to assault this building and try to overturn the Constitution of the United States of America?”

-Milley, who has studied history, noted that he had read Mao, Karl Marx and Vladimir Lennon.
+Milley, who has studied history, noted that he had read Mao, Karl Marx and Vladimir Lenin.

 “That doesn’t make me a communist,” Milley said.
 “I personally find it offensive that we are accusing the United States military, our general officers, our non-commissioned officers of being ‘woke’ or something else because we’re studying some theories that are out there.”

-Note: CORRECTION: An earlier version of this story misspelled the name of Vladimir Lenin.